vinli/docs/web/behavioral-services/report-card-service.rst

       }

-Report Card for a Trip
+Report Card for a Trip [DEPRECATED]
 ```````````````````````

 The Trip-specific Report Card contains the same data as the Long-Term and Lifetime Report Card but is specific for a particular Trip.